 In addition to the sights and sounds of the locations, the cities are captured in an honest, almost homely light, perhaps an indicator of the director’s sentiment towards the UK and Hong Kong (Cheung was born and bred in England while his folks are from Hong Kong) - despite the obvious inclusion of the criminal underworld who exists there.
 For residents of either city, many locations will be familiar and instantly recognisable, making the action appear all the more real and immersive.

 With a variety of athletic, acrobatic movements and brutal, close-quarters fighting, the action offers plenty of variety, courtesy of action directors Anthony Carpio and Chan Man Ching.
 To top off the high calibre actors in the film, the physical stars are equally impressive and serve up a nice variety of loathsome villains and noble heroes.
 Mark Strange makes a particularly intimidating villain, and seamlessly embodies the image of a human wrecking ball, relentlessly pursuing Vincent Sze with monstrous attacks and thunderous force.
-He teams up with 3 time World Kickboxing champ Nathan Lewis for the brilliantly named assassin duo, Chad and Alex (get it?)
+He teams up with 3 time World Kickboxing champ Nathan Lewis for the brilliantly named assassin duo, Chad and Alex (a nod to Double Impact).

 One of the strongest elements of the film can be seen in the wonderful range of actors, representing a crossover between different generations of Hong Kong stardom.
 Richard Ng is far removed from his comedy persona made famous in the Lucky Stars series and shows his range as a great character actor.
 Portraying Wong, he is both humble and, when he needs to be, incredibly ruthless and aggressive.

 Cary-Hiroyuki Tagawa reminds audiences why he is still considered one of the most enjoyable onscreen villains to watch, and dominates his scenes with quiet menace and calculated evil.